microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Microsoft.Graph.Identity.SignIns.md

 Add new entity to oauth2PermissionGrants

 ### [New-MgOrganizationCertificateBasedAuthConfigurationByRef](New-MgOrganizationCertificateBasedAuthConfigurationByRef.md)
-Create new navigation property ref to certificateBasedAuthConfiguration for organization
+Navigation property to manage  certificate-based authentication configuration.
+Only a single instance of certificateBasedAuthConfiguration can be created in the collection.

 ### [New-MgPolicyActivityBasedTimeoutPolicy](New-MgPolicyActivityBasedTimeoutPolicy.md)
 Create new navigation property to activityBasedTimeoutPolicies for policies